PowerUser64/universal-studio/README.md

 NixOS forum - Huge thank you to [@tobiasBora](https://discourse.nixos.org/u/tobiasBora) on the NixOS forum for helping get this project started in nix.
-You can read the forum post [here](https://discourse.nixos.org/t/22191).
+You can read our forum post [here](https://discourse.nixos.org/t/22191).

 [pacew/unfatarians-studio](https://codeberg.org/pacew/unfatarians-studio) -